okfde/okfn.de/content/finanzierung/einnahmen.en.md

 ---

 The majority (69%) of our income comes from project-related grants.
-In addition, there is growing donation income amounting to approximately 29% of our income.
-Most of the donations are addressed to FragDenStaat.
-Additionally, Jugend hackt, Code for Germany and OKF DE as a whole record donations.
-Furthermore, we generated about 2% of our income from economic income sources.
-Sponsoring currently accounts for less than 1% of our funds.
+In addition, we have donations (29% of our income).
+Most of the donations are addressed to FragDenStaat but also Jugend hackt, Code for Germany and OKF DE as a whole record donations.
+Only 2% of our income derives from economic income sources.
+Sponsoring accounts for less than 1% of our funds.

 <div id="js-incomes-nav" class="tabnav mt-s">
     <a href="#incomes" class="mr-xs">Overview</a>